nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Filter Event feature

-This feature allows Managera users to filter the event list by date of event and by time.
+This feature allows Managera users to filter the event list by date and time.
+Only the events that fall on the specified date and time will be left in the filtered list.

 #### Implementation Details

-The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `FilterEventCommand` in `AddressBookParser`.
+Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `FilterEventCommand` in `AddressBookParser`.

 Since this feature requires Managera to take in user input and determine if the filter is by:

 1. Date only, or
-2. Date and Time
+2. Date and Time,

-A `FilterEventCommandParser` is made to be responsible for this purpose.
+a `FilterEventCommandParser` is made to be responsible for this purpose.
 The `FilterEventCommandParser` parses user's input and creates the `EventDateTimePredicate` which the `FilterEventCommand` will use to execute the filtering.
 `EventDateTimePredicate` implements `Predicate<Event>` which can be passed to a `FilteredList<Event>` to filter the event list.